-5 212-42 Purpose.
+§ 212-42 Purpose.

-The purposes of the Lakeshore Zone are:
+A. The purposes of the Lakeshore Zone are:

-To protect the fragile environment of the lakeshore, that area east of State Route 89 to the center line of Cayuga Lake, in accordance with the Town of Ulysses Comprehensive Plan (2009);
+(1) To protect the fragile environment of the lakeshore, that area east of State Route 89 to the center line of Cayuga Lake, in accordance with the Town of Ulysses Comprehensive Plan (2009);